Home Credentials Practice FAQ Contact Information Location Vitae Publications Presentations

 When should I seek counseling or psychotherapy?

 You don't have to wait until a crisis or be psychologically disturbed to seek counseling or therapy.
 Most people who seek counseling have normal everyday life concerns such as work-related stress or relationship problems.
-Some people who seek counseling may just be in need of an emotional tune-up.
+Some people who seek counseling may just be in need of an emotional "tune-up."

 How will I know if I'm making progress or getting better?